Bingview, the campus virtual desktop initiative, was started in 2008 as a pilot project with initial financial support coming from

 4. Start the application that was just downloaded to begin the installation procedure.

-5. Accept the default settings, when prompted for the connection server enter: BingView.binghamton.edu
+5. Accept the default settings, and when prompted for the connection server enter: BingView.binghamton.edu

-7. Start the VMware Horizon client, login with your user name, password and select the appropriate domain.
+7. Start the VMware Horizon Client, login with your username and password and select the appropriate domain.

 8. Select a virtual desktop from the list.